UH-StudentServices/uh_taxonomy_organisations/README.md

 This is a Drupal 7 module for providing taxonomy vocabulary of organisations of [University of Helsinki](http://www.helsinki.fi).

+## Latest changes
+* Added main feature module which contains the vocabulary and the fields
+* Added submodule which imports whole organisation hierarchy using migrate module

+See more changes in [CHANGELOG.md](CHANGELOG.md).

 ## Getting Started
 We encourage you to participate in this open source project.
 Please make Pull Requests, Bug Reports, ideas, (security) code reviews or any kind of positive